MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ```

-Now we are going to first display the result as *previous result* on the `div` and then retrieve the calculated result along with the event handler that attached to the button.
+Now we first display the result as *previous result* on the `div` and then retrieve the *calculated result* using the event handler of the `button`.

 Here we specify the optional argument of the `addEventListener` which is, [*useCapture*](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#syntax) as *true* for the parent element.